TheDreamer/beastie-work/patches/README.md

 	I started trying to add a new INI option to do this, but doing development on a 'production' server is bad, so I went with the QAD way....

+deskutils/gcalcli

+	Been trying to make use of the more advanced options of this, but haven't had much luck.
+Went to see if there was a newer version, and found that the project had moved to github and the latest tag is 2.4.2.
+Seems ports have of way of not getting updated if the site moves, and new releases aren't posted to the old site, etc.

+	I started with a quick update the port so that I can have the latest, which wasn't too hard since its a NO_BUILD port.
+Then I thought about sending it up, which resulted in more changes to things.
+Like option knobs for the 3 optional dependencies.
+The default matching the one that had been listed as required dependency for previous package.

+	And, then added copying/installing of docs, which led to staging.

+	Haven't tried the options yet, but it did make one calendar that I could see in the previous version visible.
+	Under other calendars on Google, I have various shared public calendars and one privately shared (exchange) calendar.
+	Which was the main reason I was fiddling with gcalcli today.

 mail/dovecot2

 	ports/175813: [patch] mail/dovecot2 doesn't detect libstemmer or exttextcat